codecrafters-io/build-your-own-grep/stage_descriptions/filesearch-01-dr5.md

 $ ./your_program.sh -E "carrot" fruits.txt
 ```

-The tester will verify that:
+It will then verify that:

 - All matching lines are printed to stdout.
 - The exit code is `0` if there are matching lines.